Six COVID-19 B2B Tech Marketing Insights from Six Days of Webinars

 For context I’m going to start with data from Hubspot again.
-Their data from more than 70K customers shows what our inboxes all new, the volume of sales and marketing email sent at the start of the pandemic was way up.
-And while open rates for marketing emails were up 10%-20%, response rates for sales emails dropped about 25%.
+Their data from more than 70K customers shows what our inboxes all knew, the volume of sales and marketing email sent at the start of the pandemic was way up and is staying that way.
+While open rates for marketing emails were up 10%-20% and staying above historical levels…

 Click here for the latest across a few other metrics like website traffic, sales calls, and contact growth.
 Hubstpot’s webinar on their data one was one of my favorite webinars!